mh97m/Encryptor-Decryptor-Files-Python/README.md

 ### Encrypt :

-this is example of encrypting files for 3 time
+this is example of encrypting files for 3 time.

 ```bash
 python3 encrypt_decrypt_files.py encrypt /home/user/directory 3